jeknov/RankME/README.md

 _Authors: Jekaterina Novikova, Ondrej Dusek and Verena Rieser_

-This repository contains the dataset and code released with the submission of [NAACL 2018 paper "RankME: Reliable Human Ratings for Natural Language Generation"](http://aclweb.org/anthology/N18-2012).
+This repository contains the dataset and code released with the submission of our [NAACL 2018 paper "RankME: Reliable Human Ratings for Natural Language Generation"](http://aclweb.org/anthology/N18-2012).

 Contents